 Our class will be conducted in two sessions.
-Lectures and other course elements will be conducted on Monday.
-Wednesday will be used for project preparation.
+Lectures and other course elements will be conducted on scheduled days and a portion of class time will be used for project preparation.
 Attendance will be taken by team leaders and passed on to the class CIO.
 Students who miss more than one Wednesday session will be required to take a final exam.
 The score for this exam will be used as the individual grade element for the course.